erickcastrillo/Diquis/docs/rails/API_AUTHENTICATION.md

 # API Authentication Documentation

-This document describes the authentication system for the LaCantera Football API.
+This document describes the authentication system for the Diquis Football API.

 ## Overview